-Do you have bananas in your fridge or on your counter going to waste?
+Do you have bananas in your refrigerator or on your counter going to waste?
 I know I do sometimes.

 Admit it.
 Sometimes it’s hard to plan for just the right amount of fresh produce to eat between shopping trips.
 Enough that you don’t need to make an extra grocery run, but not so much that it starts going bad before you can get to it.

 Bananas are the biggest culprit at my house for going bad unexpectedly.
 One day they’re still a little green, the next thing I know, brown and starting to go mushy.
 But if you use these tips from MOMables, you should never again have to throw out a brown banana!
 You know you have always wanted to know how to freeze bananas!

 What about tips for every other part of the lunch-making process?
 We’ve got you covered!
 Join us at MOMables, and you won’t be disappointed!